optimizationBenchmarking/optimizationBenchmarking.github.io/index.md

 If you want to directly run our software and see the examples, you can use its [dockerized version](https://hub.docker.com/r/optimizationbenchmarking/evaluator-gui/).
 Simply perform the following steps:

 1. Install [Docker](http://www.docker.com) following the instructions for [Linux](https://docs.docker.com/linux/step_one/), [Windows](https://docs.docker.com/windows/step_one/), or [MacOS](https://docs.docker.com/mac/step_one/).
 2. Open a terminal or console, type in <code class="highlighter-rouge" style="white-space:nowrap">docker&nbsp;run&nbsp;-t&nbsp;-i&nbsp;-p&nbsp;9999:8080/tcp&nbsp;optimizationbenchmarking/evaluator-gui</code> and hit return.
-This downloads and runs our software &mdash; which may take some time (but only the first time you do it).
+Only the first time you do that, it downloads our software.
+This may take some time, as the software is a 600 MB package.
+After the download, the software will start.
 4. Browse to
   - [http://localhost:9999](http://localhost:9999) under Linux
   - `http://<dockerIP>:9999` under Windows and Mac OS, where `dockerIP` is the IP address of your Docker container.
 This address is displayed when you run the container.
 You can also obtain it with the command `docker-machine ip default`.